JStitch626/se_project_aroundtheus/README.md

 - 320px mobile phone

 Unlike the previous sprints which were divided into stages with briefs, we received only a general overview and the Figma design and had to create everything from scratch.

-### Code corrections

-- card.css - line 42 change opacity from 0.6 to 0.5 according to Figma design
-- page.css - line 36 remove redundant css rule
-- profile.css - assign border styles of '1px solid' to `profile__edit-button` selector as shown in Figma design
-- index.html - line 23-24 remove extraneous containers
-- button style - add `cursor: pointer` declaration to each button so that a hand appears over the hovered button
-- index.html - line 41 `.cards__list` must be listed by itself because BEM does not allow `class="block block__element"`

 ### Code enhancements